chalk-xx/kernel/bundles/connections/README.txt

  Searching:

- There are Search End points for each state available at /_user/contacts/accepted.json /_user/contacts/blocked.json /_user/contacts/ignored.json /_user/contacts/invited.json /_user/contacts/pending.json
+ There is a Search End points for each state available at

-/_user/contacts/rejected.json
+/_user/contacts/find.json?state={state}

 Which return the contacts for the current user in the state requested.
 E.g.